What are the IT outsourcing trends to look out for in 2024? Take note of what’s trending today and what we need to look out for in the coming months.

 With the workforce transitioning into digital offices, the use of cloud-based technologies will increase.
 Data security and the possibility of a breach will be one of the things organizations need to be mindful of.
 That is why security is a critical area to look at.

 There is also AI in cloud computing services.
-From a simple google search to photo filters, technology collects all data and stores it into data centers then moved to our devices.
+From a simple Google search to photo filters, technology collects all data and stores it in data centers, then moves it to our devices.
 Cloud computing plays a role in developing the infrastructure to deliver these services to its users.

 Cloud-based advancements will enable teams to have the tools to remain productive.
 As more workforces shift into a remote setup, this technology will help businesses collaborate better.
 It is important to include security as information is being shared remotely.

 When the pandemic hit, many companies were forced to allow their workforce to work from home.
-A study by ConnectSolutions revealed that 77% reported increased productivity when working offsite, while 30% reported that they finished more work in less time.
+Multiple studies suggest that most workers report increased productivity when working offsite.

 Even with work arrangements in the new normal, candidates are more likely to accept a job offer if working remotely is an option.
 More HR professionals are leaning towards having a fully remote team or a hybrid work setup.

-A study by Gartner said that 51% of the global workforce would transition to remote work by the end of 2021.
-This means that more organizations are open to hiring anywhere in the world.
+A study by Gartner predicts that 20% of global knowledge workers will transition to remote work by the end of 2023.
+That indicates that a significant number of organizations are open to IT outsourcing anywhere in the world.
 Companies now have access to a global workforce, and job seekers are more confident in sending applications to different locations.

 Remote work also increases the level of satisfaction for employees.
 This setup is preferable to people willing to adopt a digital nomad lifestyle.
 Remote work also helps qualified candidates who are living in areas with few tech-related work opportunities.
 There is a high possibility for employees to apply to a company that provides a fully remote work option.